ayox/hacker-news-ng/README.md

 # NG-HN
 This project is based on this [Artical](https://houssein.me/angular2-hacker-news) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

-I managed to play around chrome audit to get this score:
+I managed to get all fixes from chrome audit to achive this score:
 ![](https://i.imgur.com/CeJrUcf.png)

 ## Development server